katehuntsman/midterm/CLASSIFICATION_PROJECT.md

 ## Tasks to Complete the Assignment

-1. Create a GitHub repository named ml_classification_yourname.
+1. Create a GitHub repository named **ml_classification_yourname**.
-1. Upload your dataset to a data/ folder in the repository.
+1. Upload your dataset to a **data folder** in the repository.
 1. Develop a Jupyter Notebook (classification_yourname.ipynb) structured as outlined above.
 1. Complete and write reflections for each section as you work.
-1. Write a README.md summarizing your project, dataset, and findings.
-(See below).
+1. Write a README.md summarizing your project, dataset, and findings (see below).
-1. Review a classmate’s project and provide feedback in peer_review.md.
-(See below).
+1. Review a classmate’s project and provide feedback in peer_review.md (see below).

 ---